-If you have a computer with halfway decent specs you should be able to run Assetto Corsa and iRacing.
-My brother dug his old computer out of his basement for me to use.
+If you have a computer with even halfway decent specs you should be able to run Assetto Corsa and iRacing.
+My brother dug his old Desktop out of his basement for me to use.
 It was good when built, but is over 10 years old now.
-Both iRacing and AC call for modest computer requirements but I can attest that they run fine on my computer even though it is well below the published minimum specs.
+Both iRacing and AC call for modest computer requirements but I can attest that they ran fine on that old desktop even though it was well below the published minimum specs.

 Prefer buying a laptop?
 The packaging constraints make them generally more expensive for what you get and harder to upgrade parts as needed.
 However, there are some budget gaming-laptop options.
 In December 2020 I needed a new laptop anyway, so I “compromised” by getting a Lenovo Legion gaming laptop (That I raced on earlier this evening and am now writing this post with)

 *Note: another casualty of the chip shortage is computer prices, if you are shopping for a new computer you will likely be paying a bit more than I mentioned earlier.